CodeYourFuture/glimpse-totaliser/README.md

 run the endpoint of node on `  http://localhost:5000/express_backend `

-then run clinet side with `npm start`
+then run client side with `npm start`